ZOE Begone! Review: Brutal, Deceptive Bullet Hell Masterpiece

-In the vibrant and often crowded landscape of indie shoot-'em-ups, it takes a special spark to stand out.
-ZOE Begone! arrives on the scene dressed in the disarmingly charming guise of a lighthearted adventure, complete with pastel palettes and cuddly character designs.
-However, players should not be fooled by its inviting exterior.
-Beneath this veneer of sweetness lies a brutally difficult, meticulously designed bullet hell experience that will push even the most seasoned SHMUP veterans to their absolute limits.
-It's a game that asks for perfection and offers immense satisfaction in return, but only to those willing to endure its formidable challenge.
+In the ever-crowded landscape of indie shoot-'em-ups, it takes a special spark to not only stand out but endure.
+ZOE Begone!, the passion project from solo developer Graeme Hawkins, first arrived dressed in the disarmingly charming guise of a lighthearted adventure, complete with pastel palettes and cuddly character designs.
+Players who were fooled by its inviting exterior, however, quickly discovered the truth.
+Beneath this veneer of sweetness lies a brutally difficult, meticulously designed bullet hell experience that pushes even the most seasoned SHMUP veterans to their absolute limits.

 A Deceptive First Impression